|Maps:||LPI Penrith 9030-3N 1:25000|

 It is fairly easy going on the east bank for up to 700m.
 You can cross at either the second (at around 400m) or third (around 700m) set of rapids.
 With care you may be able to keep your feet dry.
 A rough track on the other side should take you as far as the junction with Lincoln Creek.
 For the last few hundred metres before Lincoln Creek, it is worth following the creek itself as there are lovely cascades down rocky slabs.

-Alternatively head further up Erskine Creek.
+Otherwise, head further up Erskine Creek.
 A rough track starts on the west side, but crosses after about 250m to the rock shelf on the east side.
 From here, it is a bit over 1km to Dadder Cave, on the same side, which is a large overhang that has been used for camping.
 There is a visitor's book under a rock shelf.
-There are a couple of other overhangs before Dadder Cave that could be used if desperate.
 A further 300m on the same side of the creek along a rough track you reach Blands Pool, a beautiful waterhole, and the biggest swimming hole in this section of Erskine Creek.

 Returning to the junction, there are a couple of tracks that lead to the route up to Pisgah Rock (Tierney Track).
 One heads up the Monkey Ropes Creek for some way before climbing up to the cliffs; the other starts near where Lincoln Creek flows into the pool, and heads up to the cliffline and follows it along a narrow ledge.
 The two tracks rejoin at start of the first scramble.

 To get on top of the cliff line there are about five short scrambling sections - you need to watch for these as the route is not obvious, though someone has scratched arrows into the rock in places.
-They are mostly easy climbs without a pack, but you may wish to take a small rope if you are carrying a full pack.
 There is some exposure in a couple of places on the climb.
 At the top you come directly out on Pisgah Rock, from where there are excellent views.
 It is a 10 minute walk back to the car.

 If you like exploring, from Pisgah Rock, a short bush bash of about 300m to the north brings you to Attic Cave, a useful camp cave.